TheRealLegend27/tlhelper-temp/README.md

 - [ ] Create config if not existing
   If no config exists in documents/TLHelper/config.ini, create an empty one

+- [ ] Fix Skill-Slot 2:
+  Skill Slot 2 not working for any Reason

+- [ ] Fix Converter Scripts
+  Fix the 1- and 2-Slot Converting Scripts (unregister and register MouseHandles before and after the Script)

 ## Better Script Support:
 - [ ] Add variables